chazlarson/Plex-Meta-Manager-Wiki/Sonarr-Attributes.md

 * The `quality_profile` and `language_profile` must be the exact name of the desired quality profile, including all spaces and capitalization.

-* You can set most attributes per collection by using the [Sonarr Collection Detail](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Collection-Details#sonarr-attributes)
+* You can set most attributes per collection by using the [Sonarr Details](https://github.com/meisnate12/Plex-Meta-Manager/wiki/Arr-Details#sonarr-details)

 ![Sonarr Details](https://raw.githubusercontent.com/wiki/meisnate12/Plex-Meta-Manager/sonarr1.png)